 You can skip adding tomatoes and only add curd to this curry.
 If skipping tomatoes, increase the amount of curd though.

 Shaan brand has a Shaan Aloo Gosht Masala.
-You can use a tbsp of it in the recipe too for a delicious flavor.
+You can use a tablespoon of it in the recipe too for a delicious flavour.